clikuki/Saves-downloader-for-Reddit/README.md

 # Saves Downloader

-Note: I made a new one that doesn't keep spitting out errors and is (maybe?) better, [Link to repo!](https://github.com/clikuki/savesDownloaderPlus)
+Note: I've archived this one, because I've made a new one that doesn't keep spitting out errors and is (maybe?) better, [Link to repo!](https://github.com/clikuki/savesDownloaderPlus)

 A node.js command line program for downloading your saved posts in reddit